json-schema-org/community/docs/adr/2021-08-26-code-of-conduct.md

 To the best of my knowledge, JSON Schema has never formally had a Code of Conduct (CoC).

-I personally only recall one instance where a CoC may have been useful.
+I personally recall a few instances where a CoC may have been useful.

 We want to make people feel welcome, and so should have a formal CoC.